Inverse conductivity problem with one measurement: Uniqueness of multi-layer structures: Reconstruction of the conductivity distribution for multi-layer concentric disks

 From \eqref{rep_solu} and \eqref{Gammaexp}, we get the following theorem. \begin{thm} Let $u$ be the solution to \eqref{eq:mainmd02} in $\mathbb{R}^2$ with the conductivity $\sigma $ given by \eqref{eq:paracho01} and the transmission conditions given by \eqref{eq:transmscds}.
 If $H$ admits the expansion

 with $x=(r\cos\theta, r\sin\theta)$, then we have

 which holds uniformly as $|x| \to +\infty$. \end{thm}

 The CGPTs \eqref{defmcc1}--\eqref{defmss1} involving geometric and material configurations of multi-layer structure play an important role in reconstructing conductivity distributions.
 Unfortunately for general shape they are coupled together and difficult to decouple.
-It is proved in \cite{ADKL14} that the full set of harmonic combinations of CGPTs (\textit{full-order} measurement) associated with a inhomogeneous inclusion determines the Newmann-to-Dirichlet map on the boundary of the inclusion.
+It is proved in \cite{ADKL14} that the full set of harmonic combinations of CGPTs associated with an inhomogeneous inclusion determines the Newmann-to-Dirichlet map on the boundary of the inclusion.
 Then uniqueness results of the Calder\'on problems hold for conductivities in $L^{\infty}$ (see \cite{APam2006}).
 Motivated by the above facts and results, in the remainder of this section, we shall consider the uniqueness recovery of conductivity distribution for multi-layer concentric disks by using \emph{partial-order} measurement.
+We also want to remark that in the multi-layer concentric disks case, by using \emph{full-order} measurement, one can readily recover all the CGPTs and thus the multi-layer structure.

 We suppose that $A$ is a multi-layer concentric disks in $\RR^2$.
 Precisely, we give a sequence of layers, $A_0,A_1,\ldots,A_{N}$, by

 and the interfaces between the adjacent layers can be rewrite by

 where $N\in \mathbb{N}$ and $r_k\in\mathbb{R}_+$.